 Revenue Recognition.
 We sell our products to customers including law enforcement agencies, domestic distributors and international distributors and revenue from such transactions is recognized in the periods that products are shipped (free on board ("FOB") shipping point) or received by customers (FOB destination), when the fee is fixed or determinable and when collection of resulting receivables is reasonably assured.
 We identify customer performance obligations, determine the transaction price, allocate the transaction price to the performance obligations and recognize revenue as we satisfy the performance obligations.
-Our primary performance obligations are products/accessories and virtual reality software licensing or sale.
+Our primary performance obligations are products/accessories and VR software licensing or sale.
 Our customers do not have the right to return product unless the product is found to be defective.

 Share-Based Compensation.
-We follow the fair value recognition provisions issued by the Financial Accounting Standards Board (FASB\) in Accounting Standards Codification (ASC\) Topic 718, Stock Compensation (ASC 718\) and we adopted Accounting Standards Update (ASU\) 2018-07 for share-based transactions with nonemployees.
+We follow the fair value recognition provisions issued by the Financial Accounting Standards Board ('FASB'') in Accounting Standards Codification ("ASC") Topic 718, Stock Compensation ("ASC 718") and we adopted Accounting Standards Update ("ASU") 2018-07 for share-based transactions with nonemployees.
 Share-based compensation expense recognized includes stock option and restricted stock unit compensation expense.
 The grant date fair value of stock options is determined using the Black-Scholes option-pricing model.
 The grant date is the date at which an employer and employee or non-employee reach a mutual understanding of the key terms and conditions of a share-based payment award.
-The Black-Scholes option-pricing model requires inputs including the market price of the Company's common stock, par value \$0.0001 per share (Common Stock\), on the date of grant, the term that the stock options are expected to be outstanding, the implied stock volatilities of several publicly traded peers over the expected term of stock options, risk-free interest rate and expected dividend.
+The Black-Scholes option-pricing model requires inputs including the market price of the Company's Common Stock on the date of grant, the term that the stock options are expected to be outstanding, the implied stock volatilities of several publicly traded peers over the expected term of stock options, risk-free interest rate and expected dividend.
 Each of these inputs is subjective and generally requires significant judgment to determine.
 The grant date fair value of restricted stock units is based upon the market price of the Company's Common Stock on the date of the grant.
-We determine the amount of share-based compensation expense based on awards that we ultimately expect to vest and account for forfeitures as they occur.
+We determine the amount of sharebased compensation expense based on awards that we ultimately expect to vest and account for forfeitures as they occur.
 The fair value of share-based compensation is amortized to compensation expense over the vesting term.